Primary School Leaving Examination: Controversy on flaws in papers

 The 2005 mathematics paper for EM1 and EM2 (equivalent to today’s standard stream) students was flawed due to a question having no definite method of working the answer out.
 The "Question 13" was spotted by many and became infamous.
 The question was mathematically inconsistent in that one will get one set of answers when worked out one way and another set of answers when worked out by a different method.
 The Singapore Examinations and Assessment Board (SEAB) acknowledged the mistake a few days after the examination, annulling the question and awarding 2 marks to every student for the question.

 Controversy on withholding of result slips

 In 2019, public debate arose concerning the practice of withholding PSLE result slips from students for failing to pay school fees.
-This ensued after news claiming that a student was withheld her PSLE result slip, due to being unable to pay school fees, circulated widely on social media.
-Subsequently, then Education Minister Ong Ye Kung asked for the Ministry of Education to re-evaluate the practice of withholding PSLE result slips from students due to unpaid school fees.
+This ensued after news claiming that a student received only a copy of her PSLE result slip, while the original was withheld from her due to unpaid school fees, circulated widely on social media.
+Subsequently, thenEducation Minister Ong Ye Kung asked for the Ministry of Education to re-evaluate the practice of withholding PSLE result slips from students due to unpaid school fees.